Graduate Assistantships

 - In good standing with the University at the time of application and acceptance of the assistantship, including no disciplinary sanctions ending or currently in effect.

-- Please note, students in the following programs are not eligible for employment as a Graduate Office Assistant, without prior written approval from their program director:
+- Please note, students in the following programs are not eligible for employment in the Graduate Assistant position, without prior written approval from their program director:

 - Master Teaching Fellows